Supporting Syrians and the region

 Together UN agencies, funds and programmes work with donors, NGO partners, faith-based organizations and the private sector to save lives, enhance protection and build resilience in response to this protracted crisis.

 What does UNDP do in Syria?

-In countries neighbouring Syria, UNDP supports host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities.
+In countries neighbouring Syria, UNDP supports highly-strained and vulnerable host communities to cope with the influx of refugees by improving infrastructure, and boosting local economic and employment opportunities.
 We especially focus on vulnerable groups, such as young people, those with disabilities and women.

-UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve the longer-term development prospects needed to move toward a lasting peace.
+UNDP’s development approach focuses on building resilience and ensuring that communities not only recover from the crisis but also improve the longer-term, sustainable development prospects needed to move toward a lasting peace.

 UNDP is committed to providing the very best support we can to help governments and host communities in the region build resilience in the face of one of the world’s most pressing crisis.
 Support our programme to ensure a sustainable response to a protracted crisis.